JoaquimCarneiro/Estudo_Rust/README.md

 ### Windows

-User of windows should already know how to install software... ❤️😚
+Users of windows should already know how to install software... ❤️😚

 ### The linker